The Keto Diet: The Truth Will Set You Free, But...

 But, since we’re here talking about keto, let’s pretend to talk about weight loss for a second.
 One of the claims of the ketogenic diet is that people feel full, FINALLY!
 They can then lose weight because they don’t feel like they are craving unhealthy snacks all the time.

 Why does this happen?
 Well, keto is a high fat diet.
 Fat is satiating and actually slows down digestion, keeping you fuller, longer.
-Many people also eat a higher amount of protein than normal on a keto diet (even if this isn’t technically “keto,” as outlined above), and protein as a satiating effect as well.
+Many people also eat a higher amount of protein than normal on a keto diet (even if this isn’t technically “keto,” as outlined above), and protein has satiating effect as well.
 But here’s the cool part: You can get the satiating effect of fat and protein without going keto!
 Just add more healthy fats to your diet, such as whole nuts, seeds, avocados, or olives, and see how you feel.

 Another potential keto weight loss mechanism is related to water retention.
 If you search #keto in your Instagram explore or online, you will find a million before and after pictures.
-It’s PROOF of quick and effortless keto-driven weight loss, right?
+Which is PROOF of quick and effortless keto-driven weight loss, right?
 Well, maybe not.
 Remember our friend glycogen, the stored form of glucose and source of energy in the body?
 For every 1 gram of glycogen stored in your body, there are 3 grams of water associated with it.
-When you severely limit your carbohydrate intake, the body burns through the majority of its gylogency stores, releasing all of that water as well.
-That means that the 10 pounds that you lose in a week or two is mostly water.
+When you severely limit your carbohydrate intake, the body burns through the majority of its glycogen stores, releasing all of that water as well.
+That means that the 10 pounds that you lose in a week or two, is mostly water.
 Although you may lose weight initially, it is difficult to maintain the KD and once you reintroduce carbohydrates, it is likely that all of that weight and more will come back and possibly more.

 Effects of weight cycling